MiXIL/soilscape_upscaling/README.md

 ### SoilSCAPE - Tonzi ##

-Script and config file for running
+Script and config file for running upscaling for Tonzi Ranch, California.

+Data are extracted from an SQLite or MySQL version of the SoilSCAPE database.